nebukadhezer/tk-multi-opennotes/README.md

 Todo List:
 -see attachments
 -add files
--use the screengrab app for attachments
--add the current output file
+-use the screengrab app for attachments, put in place -add the current output file